Sweng-Group-4/sweng-group-4/README.md

 Shutterstock - AI Powered Multilingual Image Search

 ## Project Overview:
-You can access our 41k Mulitilingual Image Search [here http://3.8.29.221/](http://3.8.29.221/)
+You can access our 41k Mulitilingual Image Search here: [http://3.8.29.221/](http://3.8.29.221/)

-Alternatively you can pull the repo, and follow the steps below under 'How to run' to locally run the program, this will only be the animals folder ~5k images.
+Alternatively you can pull the repo, and follow the steps below under 'How to run' to run the program locally, this will only support the animals data set which is ~5k images.

 ##Notes,
 The website will not fully function correctly if you are on the Trinity network, this is due to Trinity blocking ports.